Skip to main content

 Pregnancy is an exciting time, and it’s important to ensure you are doing the right things to look after your health and the health of your baby.

-Provided you are not a high-risk pregnancy, you can attend any of our classes including our fitness classes up to 12 weeks of your pregnancy.
-After 12 weeks, fitness classes (Reformer Pilates, Mat Pilates, Yoga, TRX, Barre and Strength and Conditioning) are no longer appropriate, as it is generally not possible for the exercises in these classes to be modified and tailored to the required level in a group environment.
+Provided you are not a high-risk pregnancy, you can attend any of our classes, including our Reformer classes, up to 12 weeks of your pregnancy.
+After 12 weeks, Reformer classes are no longer appropriate, as it is generally not possible for the exercises in these classes to be modified and tailored to the required level in a group environment.

-From the 12th week of pregnancy, we recommend attending our Clinical Rehab or Clinical Strength, Studio Pilates and Pregnancy-specific classes.
+From the 12th week of pregnancy, we recommend attending our Pilates-Based Rehab, Studio Pilates and Pregnancy-specific classes.
 Please note that if you are new to the studio or you have not previously attended these types of classes at The Body Refinery, you will be required to attend an Initial Assessment, as the programs in these classes are individualised, and an Initial Assessment is essential if you would like to claim these classes on private health.

 Another alternative may be to have private (1-on-1) sessions, which will allow you to have your practitioner’s/instructor’s full attention.